Clinical Neuropsychology Online

 • Individuals in this stage will experience more pronounced memory loss and cognitive decline, making it increasingly difficult for them to perform routine tasks independently.

-• They may struggle with language, have difficulty recognizing family and friends, and exhibit behavioural changes like agitation or wandering.
+• They may struggle with language, have difficulty recognizing family and friends, and exhibit behavioral changes like agitation or wandering.

 • Assistance with activities of daily living, such as dressing, eating, and personal hygiene, may be required.